alastairmoody-madeye/Engineering-Ladders/README.md

 * [How to Be Good at Performance Appraisals](https://store.hbr.org/product/how-to-be-good-at-performance-appraisals-simple-effective-done-right/10295): Dick Grote explains in simple terms how to define job responsibilities and how to evaluate performance (results and behaviors).

-* [Multipliers](https://multiplers.com): Liz Wisemean explains how to multiply the capabilities of your teammates
+* [Multipliers](https://multiplers.com): Liz Wiseman explains how to multiply the capabilities of your teammates

 * [Impact Players](https://impact-players.com): Liz Wisemean explains operate as an individual contributor